hashicorp/field-workshops-terraform/docs/azure/terraform/slides-tf.md

 ---
 name: lab-exercise-2
-# 👩‍💻 Lab Exercise 2: Terraform in Action
+# 👩‍💻 Lab Exercise: Terraform in Action
 In the next lab we'll begin by building out a single resource group.
 Then you'll create a virtual network and finally add  the other components of our infrastructure.

 Click on the link below to visit the HashiCorp training lab: